tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   * Create an asset report.

-Up until now, students have been solely conducting quantitative analysis on investments.
+Up until now, students have been solely conducting quantitative analysis of investments.
 Facilitate discussion with the following talking points and guided questions:

 * Plaid can be used to analyze financial data in a more comprehensive and holistic view.
 Plaid takes the data from each financial account and consolidates it to create an overarching portfolio that encompasses savings, investments, retirement funds, loans, etc. What types of analysis can be done with these datasets?